The End of the Privacy of Digital Correspondence

 - This is only the beginning.
 Once the technology for messaging and chat control has been established, it becomes very easy to use them for other purposes.
 And who guarantees that these incrimination machines will not be used in the future on our smart phones and laptops?

-In autumn 2021 the EU Commission intends to make a second legislative proposal, which is to force all providers of email, messaging and chat services to comprehensively search all private messages in the absence of any suspicion.
+On 11 May 2022 the EU Commission made a second legislative proposal, which is to force all providers of email, messaging and chat services to comprehensively search all private messages in the absence of any suspicion.
+The European Parliament and the Council of the EU will discuss amendments.
+The deliberations could be completed by the end of 2022.

 According to the case-law of the European Court of Justice the permanent and comprehensive automated analysis of private communications violates fundamental rights and is prohibited (paragraph 177).
-For this reason, Member of the European Parliament Patrick Breyer has filed a complaint against U.S. companies Facebook and Google with the data protection authorities for violating the General Data Protection Regulation.
 Former judge of the European Court of Justice Prof. Dr. Ninon Colneric has extensively analysed the plans and concludes in a legal assessment that the EU legislative plans on chat control are not in line with the case law of the European Court of Justice and violate the fundamental rights of all EU citizens to respect for privacy, to data protection and to freedom of expression.
+For this reason, Member of the European Parliament Patrick Breyer has filed a lawsuit against U.S. company Meta.

 What you can do